pookyhyeon/pookyhyeon/README.md

 - 👀 I’m interested in python, C , machine learning
 - 🌱 I’m currently learning electronic and electronical engineering
 - 💞️ I’m looking to collaborate on anyone who interest at engineering
-- 📫 How to reach me contact ilu3312@konkuk.ac.kr or dongmin3312@naver.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...